 Media ExperienceTelevision, Print, Radio, Online

 Heather McTeer Toney has received numerous award and honors.
 She has appeared on news outlets such as CNN, Fox News, MSNBC and C-Span.
-She has been featured in The Washington Post, Jackson Clarion Ledger, Jet Magazine, Essence Magazine and The Mississippi Business Journal.
+She has been featured in the Washington Post, Jet Magazine, Essence Magazine and the Mississippi Business Journal.
 She is also a published author in, Voices of Historical and Contemporary Black American Pioneers Vol. 2.
 McTeer was featured in the May 2005 issue of Essence Magazine as one of the “50 Most Remarkable Women in the World.”
 She was featured in the November 2011 issue of Marie Claire magazine as the “Top Politician” in their annual “Women On Top” awards.
+Heather has been honored as one Atlanta’s “Top 40 under 40” by the Atlanta Business Chronicle (Class of 2015) and one of the National Bar Association’s “Top 40 Lawyers Under 40”.
 She was also recognized by Black Entertainment Television (BET) as a “Black Woman In Politics That Rock!”
-Most recently, Heather is included in the PBS/AOL documentary entitled “MAKERS”, where she appears alongside noted women such as Hilary Clinton and Condoleezza Rice.
+Recently Heather was included in the PBS/AOL documentary entitled “MAKERS”, where she appears alongside noted women such as Hilary Clinton and Condoleezza Rice.

 B.A.
 Spelman College

 EPA Local Government Advisory Committee, Past Chair